PimCoumans/AnimationPlanner/README.md

 While this API removes a lot of unwanted nesting in completion closures when using traditional `UIView.animate...` calls, a project is never finished and for future versions I have the following plans:
  - Cancel running animation sequences.
 Current idea is returning a `RunningAnimation` object with information about the state of the running sequence and a `cancel()` method.
- - Remove usage of inaccurate `DispatchQueue.main.asyncAfter`, currently used to add delays for non-`UIView` animations of bridge gaps between steps.
+ - Remove usage of inaccurate `DispatchQueue.main.asyncAfter`, currently used to add delays for non-`UIView` animations or bridging gaps between steps.
  - Maybe even allow this package to be used with SwiftUI?
 No idea how that would work.

 Got any feedback or suggestions?
 Please let me know! ✌🏻